 You’ll most likely see some foaming while the flush circulates.
 This is normal.
 It’s just all the biofilm and other gunk coming out of the plumbing.
 This is why you use line flush before you drain the hot tub.
 Otherwise, you’ll be draining and refilling twice.

-You change your hot tub water every three months or so anyway, right?
-(Please say yes.
-If you’re not already doing that, start now.)
-But if you’re experiencing cloudiness that just won’t go away despite your best efforts, it’s time to break out the big guns and drain and clean your hot tub.
+If you’re experiencing cloudiness that just won’t go away despite your best efforts, it’s time to break out the big guns and drain and clean your hot tub.

 Start with a line flush product and a new filter, drain your spa, thoroughly clean the shell, then fill it up using a hose filter.

 Remember to add a metal sequestrant if necessary, then shock and balance the fresh water, so you’re starting up with a clean slate.

 Tired of trying to keep your hot tub clean all the time and dealing with chemicals?

 You'll save $100 right away with this easy-to-follow digital ebook and video course.
 This is the ultimate maintenance guide that hot tub manufacturer doesn’t provide you.Get Instant Access

 Follow some simple best practices to keep cloudy spa water at bay:

 - Fill your clean hot tub with filtered water.
 This is super easy to do with a hose filter.